We have been playing Here I Stand by GMT Games.

 Special Rules

 Launch devastating Banzai attack in the pre-dawn hours.
 You must commit 6 infantry units (2nd and 3rd Platoons) to this attack.
 You will receive an automatic 3D6 amount of impetus to launch this attack.
 Destroy as many US units as possible, while maintaining control of the town.
 Keeping the North road open may allow you to receive additional reinforcements.
 Do not lose the 88mm AA gun as it is critical to air superiority in the area.
 Losing the AA gun will allow the USMC to have unrestricted air support.
-You may place the 88 on the board when you fire it for the first time or it is placed the first time the US uses air support.
-You still place it without the US players seeing your placement.
-It must be placed on the gorge terrain board.
-You do have one last Zero to come in assist once dawn has arrived.
+You may place the 88 on the board when you fire it for the first time or it is placed the first time the Japanese Victory Points:

 Each destroyed or permanently routed mortar, MG – 1 VP